kartha01/IBMPartnerDemo/README.md

 [Back to Table of Contents](https://tjmcmanus.github.io/IBMPartnerDemo)

 ### Prerequisite steps to get entitlement to Cloud Pak software:
-1. Already an IBM PartnerWorld member and have purchased an IBM Partner Package.
-Every package has the Software Access Catalog, so choose the right [Partner Package for your business](https://www.ibm.com/partnerworld/program/benefits/partner-package) **Note:** Must be logged in to PartnerWorld to see details
+1. Subscribe to an IBM Partner Package.
+Every new package has the Software Access Catalog plus access to PartnerWorld Software developer to developer support, so choose the right [Partner Package for your business](https://www.ibm.com/partnerworld/program/benefits/partner-package) **Note:** Must be logged in to PartnerWorld to see details
 1. Add employees to your IBM PartnerWorld Profile.
-This will provide them with authorization to entitled software on premises or Cloud Container registry.
+This will provide them with authorization to entitled software on premises or Cloud Container registry.  **Note:**  This could take up to 24 hours to take hold.
 1. Verify that you have access to [the entitlement registry](https://myibm.ibm.com/products-services/containerlibrary).
 Click ***Library***, it should say `IBM SOFTWARE ACCESS 1 YEAR`

 [Back to Table of Contents](https://tjmcmanus.github.io/IBMPartnerDemo)

 ### PartnerWorld Cloud Credits IBM Cloud account
 1. When you picked your **PartnerWorld Package**, an IBM Cloud account will be created for your company.
 When this is available perform the following steps.